mwaylabs/generator-m-ionic/docs/guides/file_structure.md

 # File structure
 Your project folder contains a lot of files that were generated for you.
+To give you a good understanding of which files do what, we organized them by groups in this document.

 #### Cordova related files and folders
 ```sh